 Why are fairness concerns so important?
-Lessons from pricing a shared last-mile transportation system
+Lessons from a last-mile transportation system

-The Last-Mile Problem refers to the provision of travel service from the nearest public transportation node to the final destination.
-The Last-Mile Transportation System (LMTS), which has recently emerged, provides on-demand shared last-mile transportation service.
-While it is natural that in the la...
+The Last-Mile Problem refers to the provision of travel service for passengers from the nearest public transportation node to the final destination.
+The Last-Mile Transportation System (LMTS), which has recently emerged, provides on-demand last-mile transportation service for passengers.
+We consider...

 Full description